Upstage (company)

 Upstage Co., Ltd. is a South Korean artificial intelligence company founded in 2020.

 History

 Upstage was established in 2020 by Sung Kim, a former professor at the Hong Kong University of Science and Technology.
 Kim also led Naver's Clova team before founding the company.
 Upstage secured 31.6 billion won in Series A funding in 2021, followed by 100 billion won in Series B funding in 2024.
 The funding received support from SoftBank Ventures Asia, Korea Development Bank, KT Corporation, and Mirae Asset Venture Investment.

 Models

 In December 2023, Upstage introduced Solar, a small language model with 10.7 billion parameters.
 Solar Pro 2 was released in July 2025, marking South Korea’s first large language model recognized as a frontier model.
-Solar Pro 2 has taken the global stage, outperforming leading models such as GPT-4.1 and DeepSeek V3.
+The company released Solar Open 2 under the Upstage Solar License in July 2026.